trombik/kicad-attiny-lessons/pwm-phase-correct/README.md

 is 8MHz with prescaling of 8, or 1MHz.
 The frequency can be changed by using prescaler.
 As such, you cannot use an arbitrary frequency.

+## What the program does

+The LED blinks at 1.91Hz with 58.6% duty rate.

 ## Requirements

 * An ATTiny85